KristjanTreimann/storybooks/README.md

 2. In _@desc Dashboard_ use `try-catch` with `async-await`.
    Set variable stories = to find from Story model, where user matches the same user who is logged in.
    In order to pass in data to a handlebars template and render it, loop through it and all that we need to call `lean()`. _Documents returned from queries with the `lean` option enabled are `plain javascript objects`, not MongooseDocuments._
-   <ins>Thats what we need</ins> in order to pass it in and use it in template.
+   **Thats what we need** in order to pass it in and use it in template.
 3. Pass in `stories` to `res.render()`
 4. As we can't just pass in json object(like in React) while handling errors, we need to render `error template`.
    1. Create new folder _views_/_error_